infoqualitylab/website/projects/risrs2020/whitepaper.md

 3. Recommend a taxonomy of retraction categories/classifications and corresponding retraction metadata that can be adopted by all stakeholders.
 4. Develop best practices for coordinating the retraction process.
 5. Educate stakeholders about retraction and pre- and post-publication stewardship of the scholarly record.

+The proposed schedule for ongoing feedback is: <br/>
+Mar 14 Version 2 circulated to stakeholders <br/>
+Mar 29 Deadline for comments, suggestions <br/>
+Apr 12 Version 3 circulated to stakeholders for last look  <br/>
+Apr 26 Deadline for comments, suggestions <br/>
+May 3 White Paper completed <br/>

 The whitepaper is also being circulated via the F1000Research Science Policy Research gateway to maximize the feedback we receive.